ncandio/ncandio/README.md

 ---

-💡 **Open to collaboration on automotive embedded systems, cloud infrastructure, and software engineering projects.**
+💡 **Open to collaboration on automotive , telco, security and cloud infrastructure;  software engineering projects.**

 <!--
 **ncandio/ncandio** is a ✨ *special* ✨ repository because its `README.md` (this file) appears on your GitHub profile.